London has a little bit of everything – a palpable sense of history, a fast-paced modern vibe, and endless attractions.

 Cosy Things to Do in London

-If you’re looking for cosy and comfortable things to do in London, these activities are the perfect antidote to a winter’s day.
+If you’re looking for cosy and comfortable things to do in London in winter, these activities are the perfect antidote to a winter’s day.
 Swap exploring the city streets for tucking up inside one of these indoor spots.

 Harrod’s is one of London’s most iconic department stores.
 This massive seven-floor building offers everything from luxury to everyday items.